-Another IPTV method uses a system similar to the Headend used by Sky cable TV.
+Another IPTV method uses a system similar to the Headend used by cable TV providers.
 It distributes multiple TV channels via satellite to the provider’s point of presence (POP) or to the user’s Internet Service Provider (ISP).
 From there, each subscriber receives an IP-encapsulated distribution.
 This method results in an extensive selection of channels without overtaxing the Internet trunking to the point of presence.
 Using this method, small or rural providers outside the service area of high speed via fiber lines.
 IPTV Americas uses this method to service Latin America and the Caribbean.

 ITU-T also handles standard setting.
 It adopted Recommendation G.hn (G.9960) in December 2008.
 The home networking standard states a common PHY/MAC may operate over any home wiring.
 Home wiring specified by the standard includes coaxial cables, phone lines, and power lines.
 IEC sets standards relating to POF networking at Gigabit speed.